bacterial-genomics/wf-paired-end-illumina-assembly/docs/output.md

 ### Merge overlapping sister reads

 Overlapping content between sister reads that are at least 80% similar are collapsed into a singleton read.
+Please see the [overlapping of paired-end reads documentation](../modules/local/overlap_paired_reads_flash/README.md) for more information.

 <details markdown="1">
 <summary><strong>QC Steps</strong></summary>